 Building a document scanner in SwiftUI

-In this post, let’s take a quick look at how to we can extend SwiftUI with a document scanner, that uses the device camera to scan documents in iOS.
+In this post, let’s take a look at how to we can extend SwiftUI with a document scanner that uses the device camera to scan documents in iOS.

-To achieve this, we’ll use Apple’s Vision framework to create a VNDocumentCameraViewController, then embed it in SwiftUI and listen for any activities that take place in the controller.
+To do this, we’ll use the Vision framework to create a VNDocumentCameraViewController and embed it in SwiftUI for a seamless developer experience.

 Creating the camera view